Mooring Line Recoil

 PIONEERING RECOIL SAFETY

-In 2006, Cordage Institute established CI 1502 test method for recoil control and CI 1906 (12-Strand rope standard).
-Samson introduced recoil safety product - Mooring Defender in that same year.
-Q-12 Defender incorporates Samson's proprietary DPXTM fiber technology on the rope's surface to provide excellent coefficient of friction properties.
+Q-12 Defender incorporates Samson's proprietary DPXTM fiber technology on the rope's surface to provide excellent coefficient of friction properties - a solution engineered to address the challenge of recoil, improve safety measures/incident prevention, and minimize the risk of rope and mooring line snap-back.
 Additionally, the HMPE fiber provides high strength, superior abrasion resistance, and low elongation.

 862_PDF_SL